clrcjj/testClone/README.md

 # testClone
-This is a project for practicing git clone
+This is a project for practicing git clone.